 The process of learning a language is a lot like an athlete training for a gold medal.
 There’s coaching, goal setting, hard work, determination, riding the ups and downs and modifying your strategies to get to the prize at the end.

-When you decide you want to learn a new language, there are many factors which will determine your success, or lack thereof.
+When you decide you want to learn a new language like Spanish or French, there are many factors which will determine your success, or lack thereof.

 Just like an Olympic athlete, you need someone who is an expert in that field to help you reach your potential.
 In the case of learning a language, coaching may take many different forms.
-You could attend formalized language classes, or one on one tutoring, both of which are available at Vamos Spanish Academy, an online learning app such as Duolingo or possibly a language conversation exchange.
+You could attend formalized language classes, or even online Spanish classes, both of which are available at Vamos Spanish Academy, an online learning app such as Duolingo or possibly a language conversation exchange.
 All of these are valid options and in truth you will probably go with a mixture of these.

 Hard work and discipline: